Out-of-Network Insurance Guide

 • Your policy explains the out-of-network coverage rates: Your cost for out-of-network healthcare will be higher because these medical providers do not have a pricing contract with your health insurance company.
 Each policy and type of care will have a different cost breakdown.
 By reviewing the details of your policy, you can learn how your out-of-pocket costs for in-network health care compare to what you'll pay for out-of-network health care.

-• Your insurer will list its network of providers: Each health insurance company has an online directory of in-network providers.
+• Your insurance plan will list its network of providers: Each health insurance company has an online directory of in-network providers.
 Before purchasing a health insurance policy, you can save money by checking the online directory to see if your preferred doctors and hospitals are included within its network.

 • Out-of-network care may be excluded from deductibles or out-of-pocket maximums: With some health insurance plans, out-of-network expenses may be excluded from the policy's structural benefits.
 In these cases, what you spend on out-of-network health care may not count toward your deductible or out-of-pocket maximum.
 This could create a financially risky situation where you could be responsible for the full cost of your out-of-network health care without any limitations.